 Our hearts do not steadily beat like a metronome.

-Instead, our autonomic nervous system varies the timing between each beat, balancing between its two branches: the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest).
+Instead, our autonomic nervous system varies the timing between each beat, balancing its two branches: the sympathetic (fight-or-flight) and parasympathetic (rest-and-digest).

 Your HRV is personal